In 30 seconds…

 Until a permanent (and accessible) cure for baldness is introduced, several safe and effective treatments for hair loss are already available.

-Some level of male pattern baldness (MPB) is inevitable for most men as they get older.
+In fact, some level of male pattern baldness (MPB) is inevitable for most men as they get older.
 MPB is caused by a complex combination of genetic, hormonal, and age-related factors, and scientists still have a long way to go before they fully understand the mechanisms behind hair growth and hair loss.

 Your genes play a key role in whether or not you will develop MPB.
 It seems that certain genes lead to your hair follicles being more sensitive to damage from hormonal changes, but scientists are working to understand which genes are responsible and why.